Why do engineers think they are so smart? Some engineers think this because they solve complex problems using a lot of math.

 He has the vision to see plays before they happen.
 All in split seconds with unworldly expectations on his shoulders.

 So, his mind works differently than the mind of even a great engineer.
-An engineer may be smarter in some aspects while lacking from another.
+An engineer may be smarter in some aspects and lacking in other ways.

-To continue on, then there are other people who do amazing work with their hands.
+Also, there are people who do amazing work with their hands.
 They’re geniuses in their own rights.

 Overvaluing your specialization